w3c/wot/MARKETING/README.md

 # Web of Things Marketing Material

-The following is WIP and not yet ready for release.
+**The following is WIP and not yet ready for release.**

+For detailed captions and high-resolution images, please follow the links.

 ## From Intel
 ![Things1](Things1_thumbnail.jpg)